pmoreno-rodriguez/grav-theme-quark-a11y/README.md

     bin/gpm install quark-a11y

-This will install the Quark theme into your `/user/themes` directory within Grav.
+This will install the Quark-A11y theme into your `/user/themes` directory within Grav.
 Its files can be found under `/your/site/grav/user/themes/quark-a11y`.

 ## Manual Installation